-As some of the large-scale cases in this chapter suggest, the impetus for this is most likely to derive from organizations able to identify and convert local cases of promising practice into 'scalable innovations'.
+As some of the large-scale cases in this chapter suggest, the impetus for this is most likely to derive from organizations

+It would be a mistake to overlook the benefits and demand for traditional offline modes and methods of teaching and learning. able to identify and convert local cases of promising practice into 'scalable innovations'.
 The scaling-up of the worldwide 'Micro:Bit Foundation' is one instance.
 Another potentially useful approach is the development of 'innovation-brokering' platforms, following the lines of recent initiatives such as the Finland-based 'hundrED' programme, which aims to scale promising innovations across school systems.

-Open access databases and repositories of good practice offer a possible means of supporting the spread of programmes and approaches between regions and countries.
+Open access databases and repositories of good practice

+offer a possible means of supporting the spread of programmes and approaches between regions and countries.